 Inspect things before you begin work

-There are many hazards that might be lurking in your basement.
-If you are going to renovate, you want to make sure that everything is working properly, in healthy living condition, and that the space isn't prone to flooding.
+Many hazards might be lurking in your basement.
+If you are going to renovate, you want to make sure that everything is working properly, in a healthy living condition, and that the space isn't prone to flooding.
 The problem with a basement is that since you aren’t in it very often, you might unknowingly be oblivious to water leaks.

 Check for headroom

 By code, in many areas, you need a minimum of seven feet of headroom for safety.
 If you don’t have it, you might have to rework ductwork or even consider having the foundation dug out to provide more headspace.